 Does okra seed coffee taste exactly like regular coffee?
 No, but it comes relatively close in terms of the nutty and toasty flavors inherent in roasted coffee beans!
 On its own, it has a flavor like a cross between toasted popcorn, toasted nuts, and black tea.
-In my opinion, it’s made even better by the addition of a bit of honey or maple syrup and creamy cashew milk.
-Since it doesn’t have caffeine, it can be enjoyed any time of day.
-My absolute favorite way to enjoy it is with a honey cardamom syrup!
+In my opinion, it’s made even better by the addition of a bit of sweetener and milk or cream.
+Since it doesn’t have caffeine, it can be enjoyed any time of day!
+My absolute favorite way to enjoy it is with a spoonful of honey cardamom syrup and a splash of cream.

 The key to okra seed coffee is making sure you use completely dried out and mature seeds.
-You can see what they look like in the photos above!
-Once you have your okra seeds, turning them into okra seed coffee is an incredibly simple process requiring just a skillet and a coffee grinder!
-You’ll toast the seeds in a dry skillet over medium heat, then grind them and add them to a French press.
+When you leave an okra pod on the plant without harvesting it, it will become fibrous, begin to dry out, then eventually start to open to release the seeds.
+You can see what the pods and seeds look like in the photos below!
+Once you have your okra seeds, turning them into okra seed coffee is an incredibly simple process requiring just a skillet and a coffee grinder.
+You’ll toast the seeds in a dry skillet over medium heat until they turn a deep brown color (just like roasted coffee beans).
+Grind them in a coffee grinder, then add them to a French press.
+Cover with just-boiled water then steep 4 to 5 minutes before enjoying!

 - Yield: 1 serving 1x